apache/doris/docs/en/extending-doris/doris-on-es.md

 );
 ```

-Parameter Description：
+Parameter Description:

 Parameter | Description
 ---|---
 **enable\_keyword\_sniff** | Whether to detect the string type (**text**) `fields` in ES to obtain additional not analyzed (**keyword**) field name(multi-fields mechanism)

 You can directly import data without creating an index.
-At this time, ES will automatically create a new index in ES, For a field of type string, a field of type `text` and field of type `keyword` will be created meantime, This is the multi-fields feature of ES, mapping is as follows：
+At this time, ES will automatically create a new index in ES, For a field of type string, a field of type `text` and field of type `keyword` will be created meantime, This is the multi-fields feature of ES, mapping is as follows:

 ```
 "k4": {